Lhomwe Heritage

 Early Presence in Malawi

 The Lhomwe originated from eastern Mozambique and spread westwards, arriving in Mulanje (that included Phalombe) even before the Maravi people.
 Presence of Lhomwes in Malawi (Nyasaland) is reported to be as early as 1400.
-Linguistic analysis has documented this timeframe in describing a south westerly movement of the Lhomwe out of the Rovuma River region as early as 1300.
-However, the earlier migrations were dominated by single households without any group leader as was the case with other ethnic groups.
+Linguistic analysis has documented a south-westerly movement out of the Rovuma River region as early as 1300 — though these early migrations were made up of single households, without any group leader, unlike other ethnic groups arriving at the time.

 Late 19th Century

-The migration of large numbers of Lhomwe to Malawi had taken place before the arrival of missionaries, white traders, and colonialists in the latter part of the nineteenth century.
-To identify themselves with family members or clans, they used to deliberately cough at each other accompanied by clan name such as Mbewe, Nkhoma etc. The British tea and coffee plantations also offered a lot of employment opportunities; as such the Lhomwe worked in these plantations.
-Furthermore, they also worked as either porters or mercenaries for the British settlers.
+Large numbers of Lhomwe had migrated to Malawi before missionaries, white traders, and colonial administrators arrived in the latter part of the nineteenth century.
+To identify family members or clans, arrivals would deliberately cough at one another, followed by a clan name — Mbewe, Nkhoma, and others.
+British tea and coffee plantations offered employment, and many Lhomwe also worked as porters or mercenaries for the settlers.

 1930s

-There was also a large influx of Lhomwe into Malawi in the 1930's because of tribal wars in Mozambique.
-First the slave trade, then the forced labour policies of the Portuguese sent tens of thousands of Lhomwe fleeing across the border into Malawi in one of the greatest population movements in the history of Southern Africa.
-This mass migration significantly shaped the demographic and cultural landscape of the region.
+A large wave of Lhomwe crossed into Malawi in the 1930s, driven first by the slave trade and then by Portuguese forced-labour policy.
+Tens of thousands fled across the border — one of the largest population movements in the history of Southern Africa — and it would go on to reshape the demographic and cultural landscape of the region.

 1943